 Workplace Challenge Programme (WPC)

 The WPC assists South African manufacturing, agriculture and agro processing, mining and beneficiation businesses.
 WPC is operated in the context of enterprises participating in regional clusters that are made up of five to seven companies in the industrial areas of all of the provinces.
 The clusters are facilitated over a period of 24 months by Productivity SA coaches called Change Facilitators.
-The WPC is a joint initiative of the National Economic Development Labour Council (Nedlac) and the Department of Trade and Industry (the dti).
+The WPC is a joint initiative of the National Economic Development Labour Council (Nedlac) and the Department of Trade, Industry and Competition (the dtic).

 Objectives of the Workplace Challenge Programme* (WPC)